 8. Narita Wholesalers’s Market

 A last minute market run is also possible when in Narita.
-The Narita Wholesaler’s Market is near the airport and if you missed out on the Tsukiji Market experience, here’s your chance to observe something like it.
+The Narita Wholesaler’s Market is near the airport and if you missed out on the Toyosu or Tsukiji Market experience, here’s your chance to observe something like it.
 The market is open every morning except on Sundays, holidays, and some Wednesdays.
 There’s a tuna auction happening every 5:30 AM.
 Visitors are welcome to observe but only by reservation.

 Address: 49-2 Iinaka, Narita, Chiba Prefecture